RoboLabHub/robot_controller/README.md

-How to control your 6DOF robot arm with RAMPS 1.4/OpenCM_9.04 and ROS

 If you robot uses steppers motors or smart servos (Dynamixel XL430-W250 or XL-320) then you can use cheap RAMPS 1.4 board or OpenCM_9.04 to control them from ROS.

 Links to electronics parts: